chrisgrieser/shimmering-focus/README.md

 **Subtle Design**
 - Stylistically, the theme pretty much follows Obsidian's default theme, with [iA Writer Quattro](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Quattro) as main font and some shimmering green as secondary accent.

-**Style Settings**
+**Style Settings Plugin**
 - This themes supports the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/) for customization.
 - Other then re-enabling the titlebar and the ribbons, you can also change basic features like font-families and header sizes.
-More settings will be implemented in with upcoming updates.
+More settings will be implemented with upcoming updates.
 React/Comment in this [issue regarding which settings you would like to have](https://github.com/chrisgrieser/shimmering-focus/issues/2).

 <img width=40% height=40% alt="Screenshot 2021-09-10 22 38 50" src="https://user-images.githubusercontent.com/73286100/132916198-9a1f164b-1f8d-4d65-ba80-bee1d0c41bf3.png">